Pure-the-Language/Pure/README.md

 Alternatively, use CSharpREPL to find the correct DLL that we need (e.g. for ODBC, it should be `AppData\Roaming\.csharprepl\packages\System.Data.Odbc.7.0.0\runtimes\win\lib\net7.0\System.Data.Odbc.dll`).

+### Troubleshooting

+System.Drawing is not supported on this platform.
+Notice the scenario is like that when using ODBC libraries - likely because it has many runtime versions.
+This is because at the moment "Import" cannot properly make use of the likely-redirection dlls.
+One solution for this is to select specific runtime when build instead of target "Portable" runtime.

 ### Library Requirements

 Note that libraries CANNOT directly target (or indirectly target) .Net 7 Windows because the hosting environment (aka.
 Pure) target .Net 7.